Rufus the Bobcat

-Ohio Bobcats and mascots
+Rufus the Bobcat is the mascot for the Ohio Bobcats.
+The Bobcat mascot first appeared as the official Ohio University mascot in 1925, but it was not until September 2, 2006, the athletic department revealed the mascot's new name "Rufus" during a ceremony before the Bobcats' victory over Tennessee-Martin.

+First use of Bobcats

 In 1925, the members of the Ohio Athletic Board thought of an official nickname for Ohio University to replace "Ohio," the "Green and White" and "The Nameless Wonders."
 The board members decided to begin a contest soliciting name suggestions for the Athletic teams of Ohio University and offered a $10 prize for the suggestion that best showed the fighting spirit of Ohio.
 Hundreds of ideas poured in, but it was "Bobcat," suggested by Hal H. Rowland, a former student and Athens resident, that suggested the winning name.
 The bobcat's regal stature in Appalachia made its selection a highlight of Ohio University's strategic partnership with the region.

+Mr. Bobcat and his design

-The Bobcat mascot first appeared at Ohio's Homecoming game against the Miami Redhawks on October 22, 1960.
+"Although the university finally had a mascot, it didn’t acquire a name until decades later.
+For decades the mascot was simply the Bobcat, and in 1960, 'Mr. Bobcat' was created by the men of Lincoln Hall."
+Thereafter, the Mr. Bobcat mascot first appeared at Ohio's Homecoming game against the Miami Redhawks on October 22, 1960.
 That day, the Ohio football team overcame archrival Miami with a 21–0 victory.
 They went on to achieve arguably the university's greatest football season ever.
 The Bobcats finished 10–0 that year and were voted the NCAA National College Division Champion.

 The task of designing the Bobcat mascot costume was given to Tom Schantz.
 The outfit he created included a very green hand-knit sweater with 'OHIO' emblazoned in white across the front, and was literally topped off by a large papier-mâché head made in France.
 The question of who would wear the costume was complicated by the fact that the suit was hot, confining and had awkward dimensions.
 Dan Nichols, class of '63, was the first Bobcat mascot and began the tradition that the person donning the costume must live in Lincoln Hall, a tradition that lasted for several decades.
 The Campus Affairs Committee decided that the Bobcat mascot would be a permanent member of the cheerleading squad and would be present at all football and basketball games.
 A permanent life-size sculpture of The Bobcat is located in front of the Sook Athletic Center, Peden Stadium.

-Rufus has transcended his courtside profile further by becoming a beacon of spirit for alumni, charities, and university campaigns.